Overview

 VLAN 40 - Security (10.0.40.0/24) # SIEM, IDS/IPS

-VLAN 50 - Guest (10.0.50.0/24) # Guest WiFiFirewall Rules Strategy
+VLAN 50 - Guest (10.0.50.0/24) # Guest WiFiFirewall Rules Strategy:

 - Create bootable USB using Rufus or Etcher

-- Boot and install following the wizard
+- Boot server and follow installation wizard

 # Update package sources (remove enterprise repo)